 - 9.4.1 Criteria for an acceptable thesis topic.
 An acceptable thesis topic will meet the following criteria. (a) The topic relates to the student's program area. (b) There is a sufficient body of material concerning the topic to warrant a thesis. (c) The disciplinary method to be employed is appropriate and comes within the scope of the program area. (d) If the topic relates to a living author or recent event or issue, the topic is recognized as significant, and secondary literature exists in regard to it. (e) The topic is sufficiently focused and manageable to allow the student to develop a thesis statement which will represent an original contribution to scholarship and which can be persuasively argued on the basis of primary evidence within the scope of three hundred pages. (f) The student has sufficient skills in the requisite languages and auxiliary disciplines. (g) In the case of an interdisciplinary topic, the student has sufficient skill in the cognate discipline, which will normally include training at the graduate level. - 9.4.2 Research involving human subjects.
 Research involving human subjects is subject to the standards and policies established by the Office of Research Ethics at the University of Toronto.
-All such research requires approval from the University's Research Ethics Board through TST.
+Students much contact the GCTS Office regarding the procedure for such ethics approvals.